+·

+AO66.6

-AO66.6 A minimum 3m wide strip of dense planting is provided around the perimeter of the fenced area, between the facility and street frontage and adjoining uses.
+A minimum 3m wide strip of dense planting is provided around the perimeter of the fenced area, between the facility and street frontage and adjoining uses.
 Note - Landscaping is provided in accordance with Planning scheme policy - Integrated design.
 Note - Council may require a detailed landscaping plan, prepared by a suitably qualified person, to ensure compliance with Planning scheme policy - Integrated design.

+PO67 A067

-PO67 AO67 Lawful access is maintained to the site at all times that does not alter the amenity of the landscape or surrounding uses.
+Lawful access is maintained to the site at all times that does not alter the amenity of the landscape or surrounding uses.
 An Access and Landscape Plan demonstrates how 24 hour vehicular access will be obtained and maintained to the facility in a manner that is appropriate to the site's context.

+PO68 AO68

-P068 AO68 All activities associated with the development occur within an environment incorporating sufficient controls to ensure the facility generates no audible sound at the site boundaries where in a residential setting.
+All activities associated with the development occur within an environment incorporating sufficient controls to ensure the facility generates no audible sound at the site boundaries where in a residential setting.
 All equipment comprising the Telecommunications facility (81) which produces audible or non-audible sound is housed within a fully enclosed building incorporating sound control measures sufficient to ensure no noise from this equipment can be heard, or felt at the site boundary.

+5

-Values and constraints criteria Note - The relevant values and constraints criteria do not apply where the development, the subject of the application, is associated and consistent with, and subsequent to a current Development permit for Reconfiguring a lot or Material change of use, where that approval, under this or a superseded planning scheme, has considered and addressed (e.g. through a development footprint plan or similar, or conditions of approval) the identified value or constraint under this planning scheme.
-Acid sulfate soils - (refer Overlay map - Acid sulfate s apply) Note - Planning scheme policy - Acid sulfate soils provides guidance sulfate soils i.e. development involving filling or excavation works belo PO69 AO69 Development avoids disturbing acid sulfate soils.
+Values and constraints criteria Note - The relevant values and constraints criteria do not apply where the development is consistent with a current Development permit for Reconfiguring a lot or Material change of use or Operational work, where that approval has considered and addressed (e.g. through a development footprint plan (or similar in the case of Landslide hazard) or conditions of approval) the identified value or constraint under this planning scheme.
+Acid sulfate soils - (refer Overlay map - Acid sulfate soils to determine if the following assessment criteria apply) Note - Planning scheme policy - Acid sulfate soils provides guidance for self-assessable development that has the potential to disturb acid sulfate soils i.e. development involving filling or excavation works below the thresholds of 100m 3 and 500m 3 respectively.

+PO69 AO69

+Development avoids disturbing acid sulfate soils.
 Where development disturbs acid sulfate soils, development: a. is managed to avoid or minimise the release of surface or groundwater flows containing acid and metal contaminants into the environment; b. protects the environmental and ecological values and health of receiving waters; c. protects buildings and infrastructure from the effects of acid sulfate soils.
 Development does not involve: a. excavation or otherwise removing of more than 100m3 of soil or sediment where below than 5m Australian Height datum AHD; or b. filling of land of more than 500m3 of material with an average depth of 0.5m or greater where below the 5m Australian Height datum AHD.